 |Live venue grants||SBA can provide grants to live venues.
 Recipients can’t participate in PPP.|

 |Interest||Interest on PPP is non-compounding.|

 Updates to PPP Loan Forgiveness

-Eligible “Payroll” expenses are expanded to include group insurance (life, disability, vision, and dental)
+Eligible “Payroll” expenses now include group insurance (life, disability, vision, and dental).

 If you already received a PPP loan from BlueVine, we are not yet ready to accept forgiveness applications.
 We’ll email you once you can submit your online application.

-We’re eager to do what we can to help the small businesses we love and will continue to keep our website updated with PPP news and BlueVine application availability.
+We’re eager to do what we can to help small businesses and will continue to keep our website updated with PPP news and BlueVine application availability.
 You can also sign up for regular updates from our team, including when you can apply.